mozilla/skywriter/docs/embedding/building.html.markdown

         "plugins": ["Editor", "SimpleSyntax", "SimpleJavaScript"]
     }

+## Manifest Options ##

+output_dir
+:   directory where the finished files should be placed.
+Note that this
+    directory will be recreated with each build.
+Do not point to a directory that you don't want to have deleted.
+The default is `build`.

 ## Building ##

 Use the "bespin" command line tool to build according to the manifest.